ljpengelen/java-meetup-jwt/README.md

 1. Build an image for the container for the app using the command at the top of its Docker file (https://github.com/ljpengelen/java-meetup-jwt/blob/master/Dockerfile).
 1. Follow the instructions in the repository for the front end.

+# Running the app with Docker Compose
+After building the required images, navigate to the `docker` folder and execute `docker-compose up -d`.